LitRidl/EdenVim/README.md

 #### 5. Set Up Home Manager Activation Scripts (Optional)

-To make sure all your plugins are installed and ready to go when you start Neovim, use activation scripts -- a mechanism used to set up the system during `home-manager switch`.
+To make sure all your plugins are ready to go when you start Neovim, use activation scripts — a mechanism used to set up the environment during `home-manager switch`.
-Consider it a "build" step for your configuration and a way make your setup idempotent.
+Consider it a "build" step for your Neovim configuration and a way to make it idempotent.
-In the example below, Lazy.nvim clones git repositories and builds telescope-fzf-native using make during activation phase.
+In the example below, `Lazy.nvim` clones git repositories and builds `telescope-fzf-native` using `make` during activation phase.

 First, ensure that the necessary tools are available during the activation phase.
+> [!NOTE]
-Note: the packages listed here are available only during activation phase, except if you make them available in other ways.
+> The packages listed here are available only during activation phase, except if you make them available in other ways.
-For example, if you disable Neovim by `programs.neovim.enable = false`, it would still be available during activation phase to install packages just like `make` or `gcc`, however you won't be able to use it after.
+> For example, if you disable Neovim by `programs.neovim.enable = false`, it would still be available during activation phase (to install packages) just like `make` or `gcc`, however you won't be able to use it afterward.

 ```nix
 home.extraActivationPath = with pkgs; [